gcallah/BookReviews/morrison.md

 they were bad for opposite reasons.

 This is really two books in one.
-Its core is an excellent history of Britain’s return to the gold standard after World War I. Morrison is a skilled and diligent researcher, and has unearthed a very interesting tale.
+Its core is an excellent history of Britain's return to the gold standard after World War I. Morrison is a skilled and diligent researcher, and has unearthed a very interesting tale.